TABLE OF CONTENTS

 Difficulties Obtaining a Merchant Account

 Typical payment gateway providers such as PayPal and Stripe have difficulty supporting high risk business accounts.
-They don’t have the infrastructure or procedures to get them compliant with the acquiring bank which lead to account shutdowns.
-High risk industries not only include tech support software, but any online tech services, virus software, etc. This is caused by the industries’ link to data leaks, fraudulent charges, and extremely high chargeback rates.
+They don’t have the infrastructure or procedures to get them compliant with the acquiring bank which leads to account shutdowns.
+High risk industries not only include tech support software but any online tech services, virus software, etc. This is caused by the industries’ link to data leaks, fraudulent charges, and extremely high chargeback rates.
 Obtaining an account that can support high risk credit card processing is imperative for this business type before selling your software or the services online.

 Tech support businesses are considered high risk due to:

 This is one of the biggest reasons why traditional merchant accounts deny tech support businesses and providers from obtaining a payment processing gateway of their own.
 Due to the instability of the tech support market and the ever-changing tech industry landscape, bankruptcy is much more common.
-Aspects of the technical industry change daily, and without consistent updates, software is at risk to become outdated frequently.
+Aspects of the technical industry change daily, and without consistent updates, the software is at risk to become outdated frequently.

 With the uprising of the internet and using smart technology to communicate, shop, and learn, chargebacks are also on the rise.
 Chargebacks for digital companies and tech support businesses are extremely high.
 This puts the acquiring bank at risk of covering the business’ accumulated chargeback fees.
 Getting a chargeback every once in a while happens, but an excessive amount may point to fraudulent practices or unhelpful support, but there are ways to protect against credit card chargebacks.